liguowang/cpgtools/docs/source/demo/CpG_anno_probe.rst

   --version             show program's version number and exit -h, --help            show this help message and exit -i INPUT_FILE, --input_file-INPUT_FILE
-                        Input data file (Tab separated) with certain column containing 450K/850K array CpG IDs.
-This file can be regular text file or compressed file (.gz, .bz2).
+                        Input data file (Tab-separated) with a certain column containing 450K/850K array CpG IDs.
+This file can be a regular text file or compressed file (.gz, .bz2).
   -a ANNO_FILE, --annotation-ANNO_FILE
                         Annotation file.
-This file can be regular text file or compressed file (.gz, .bz2).
+This file can be a regular text file or compressed file (.gz, .bz2).
   -o OUT_FILE, --output-OUT_FILE
                         Prefix of the output file.